metosin/reitit/doc/frontend/browser.md

 matches the route tree (and other [rules](../../modules/reitit-frontend/src/reitit/frontend/history.cljs#L84-L98)).
-If you have need to control this logic, for example to handle some anchor clicks where the href matches route tree normally (i.e. browser load) you can provide `:ignore-anchor-click` function to add your own logic to event handling:
+If you have need to control this logic, for example to handle some anchor clicks where the href matches route tree normally (i.e. browser load) you can provide `:ignore-anchor-click?` function to add your own logic to event handling:

 ```clj